cmu-sei/crucible/docs/index.md

 **Alloy:** Alloy joins the other independent Crucible apps together to provide a complete Crucible experience.
 Alloy enables a variety of events from on-demand labs to large exercises and simulations.

 **Caster:** Caster is the primary deployment component of the Crucible framework.
+It is used to populate a Player view with virtual machines.
 Caster is built upon [Terraform](https://www.terraform.io/), an open source "Infrastructure as Code" tool.
 Caster provides a web interface that gives exercise developers a way to create, share, and manage topology configurations.
 It further leverages GitLab, an open-source code repository, to easily store and share reusable modules.

 **Player** is the centralized interface where participants, teams, and administrators go to engage in a cyber event.
 In Player, participants view teams, applications, virtual environments, and third-party applications.
 The event experience is highly customizable by content developers.